 At the North Memorial Health Cancer Center, the team makes sure all the facets of your health and wellness are covered and you feel totally taken care of beyond the typical care options.
 Integrating wellness, fitness, and holistic care is a matter of course in your treatment.

 Shirley Kern, a North Memorial Health oncology nurse with more than 23 years’ experience, says that it’s the “culture of North Memorial Health oncology” to offer a variety of holistic services, from aromatherapy to massage to exercise to nutrition to chaplain services.
 “These aren’t alternative therapies,” she explains.
 “They’re complementary therapies.”
-Meaning: These services dovetail with the cancer therapies you are already receiving – they are driven by your own needs and wants as a customer, so that you feel in control of your own care plan.
+Meaning: These services dovetail with the cancer therapies you are already receiving – they are driven by your own needs and wants as a patient, so that you feel in control of your own care plan.

 Kern says that according to oncology treatment best practices, it’s important to remain active and try to do some form of exercise while going through treatment, and that in some cases, it can actually help reduce fatigue.
-North Memorial Health’s fitness team organizes exercise classes to meet cancer customers where they are to help them boost their health and spirit.
+North Memorial Health’s fitness team organizes exercise classes to meet cancer patients where they are to help them boost their health and spirit.

 “We have people who attend the exercise classes every week.
 They love it, because it’s become like a support group to them.
 It may not be a support group in the traditional sense, but they’ve met new people going through similar situations and they understand each other.
 They enjoy the laughter,” she says.